bibofeng/DeepRL-1/README.md

+## This is an old version for the https://github.com/ShangtongZhang/DeepRL where we can find some missing classes used in the https://github.com/wassname/rl-portfolio-management
+ipynb files

 # DeepRL
 Highly modularized implementation of popular deep RL algorithms by PyTorch.
 My principal here is to reuse as much components as I can through different algorithms, use as less tricks as I can and switch